qknight00/Testit/README.md

 # Testit
-first try with making repository
+first try with making repository this is a line from rstudio